ArianeBeaudin/arianebeaudin.github.io/_posts/2022-08-03-burn-the-books-and-other-ways-of-relating.md

 So yeah, I'm having a crisis of faith around writing and literature in general.
 But my craving of radical embodiment of this need for anchoring and building within a community gladly compensates that.
 Only the tools have to change, maybe.

-- Passion for communication, see evernote

-- Link to indigenous thought and herbalism and the (ancestral) language of plants/nature (book Breading SweetGrass)

-- Link the other pieces of content of dark green religion that didn't make it